County Commissioners ban surveillance cameras

 On its website (flocksafety.com), Flock Safety claims its cameras can capture vehicles traveling up to 100 miles per hour from 75 feet away, day and night.
 It says the cameras capture license plates, not faces, and its operating system helps neighborhoods, businesses and law enforcement in over 1,200 cities.
 The website states its proprietary devices and cloud-based software reduce crime by 70%.

+“I understand what the pros are from the law enforcement side of this,” Blake said.
+“I understand why that might be helpful in many instances.
+But for every pro, with this kind of technology, there is a con.”

-Flock Safety’s website says its customers own the footage collected by its devices and all footage is automatically deleted every 30 days.
+Flock Safety’s website says its customers own the footage collected by its devices and that they never sell or share the data with third parties.
+All footage is automatically deleted every 30 days.
 At the Sept.
 28 meeting, Blake cited a recent cyber-attack on the U.S. State Department as an example of how vulnerable such data can be to hackers.

+“If the United States State Department can be hacked, anybody can be hacked, right?” he said.
+“So that data, just the fact that it exists makes it susceptible.
+That’s why I just want to remove any possibility for abuse.”

 The new ordinance provides a few exceptions.
 Homeowners associations with permitting can install cameras, and there are additional exceptions for Florida Department of Transportation traffic cameras and breakaway mailboxes.